St. Mark’s has several programs to benefit parishioners with special needs or in circumstances in which parishioners need help.

 St. Mark’s has a dedicated group of parishioners who are available to take dinner to parishioners with a temporary need for this service, such as recovery from medical procedures, a new baby in the house, or other circumstances requiring this service.

-St. Mark’s Grief Group meets on the third Monday of every month at 4:15 in the Parlor.
-The Grief Group is led by Dr. Douglas Smith, a clinical psychologist and parishioner of St. Mark’s.
+St. Mark’s Grief Group meets on the third Monday of every month at 5:15 in the Firestone Hall Common Room.
+The Grief Group is led by Anna Cook.
 Attendance at the Group varies from two or three individuals to as many as ten participants.
 Most of the participants in the Group have experienced significant losses in their lives, including the death of a spouse, child, parent or sibling.
 Other attendees have experienced losses of a different nature including emotional losses surrounding a divorce or other disruption of a family situation.
 The Grief Group provides support for those suffering from a significant loss, and it provides a place for the participants to talk about their feelings with others who have also experienced intense grief.
-The Group also provides feedback to the participants on ways to cope with intense grief, and it helps the participants discover ways to find meaning in life after a significant loss.
+The Group also provides feedback to the participants on ways to cope, and it helps the participants discover ways to find meaning in life after a significant loss.